|

 time when the campaign to expel the Japanese from the Aleutian Islands

-at its height.)
+was at its height.)
 There were

 almost as many Russian soldiers on the field as there were Americans.
 There were